middle-membership600/Particle-Engine/README.md

 ## Overview

-This C++ project is focused on simulating particle dynamics using the SFML (Simple and Fast Multimedia Library).
+This project is focused on simulating particle dynamics using the SFML (Simple and Fast Multimedia Library) while using a physics informed neural network (PINN) to approximate the collision equations.
 It features particle creation, collision detection and response, wall interactions, and utilizes an external Python-based machine learning model for certain physics calculations.

 ## Key Features